oscerd/kubeflix/readme.md

     turbine.aggregator.clusters.example=foo.*

-Note, that the option can be also provided as environment variables (e.g. TURBINE_AGGREGATOR_CLUSTER_FOO_SERVICES) or even via ConfigMap as described above.
+Note, that the option can be also provided as environment variables (e.g. TURBINE_AGGREGATOR_CLUSTER_FOO) or even via ConfigMap as described above.

 ## Ribbon Discovery